RainCandyTech/FPArchiveIndex/README.md

 ## Flash Player Enterprise Edition by HARMAN (Worldwide)
 ### Introduction
-On the [Adobe Flash Player EOL Enterprise Information Page](https://www.adobe.com/products/flashplayer/enterprise-end-of-life.html), Adobe announced the official enterprise distributor for Flash Player outside China mainland, HARMAN International.
+On the [Adobe Flash Player EOL Enterprise Information Page](https://www.adobe.com/products/flashplayer/enterprise-end-of-life.html), Adobe announced the official enterprise distributor for Flash Player outside Chinese Mainland, HARMAN International.
 From unknown sources, their Flash support service costs about $50,000 per year.
 ### Tech Specs
 The Flash Player version provided by them is v50.
 In our archive, only ActiveX & PPAPI version available.</br>
 This version of Flash has been limited in the URLs that it can load.
 If users load a flash content and it is not located on the URL whitelist,</br>